The best 8K monitors: supersize screens that go extra, extra-large on resolution

 Do you really need an 8K monitor?

 Well, if you just want to stay ahead of the curve and future-proof yourself, yes, of course you do!
-But for the rest of it, the answer is: probably not.
+But otherwise the answer is: probably not.

-Not only are 8K cameras still not commonplace, so too is pre-recorded 8K footage.
+Not only are 8K cameras still not commonplace, pre-recorded 8K footage is also quite rare.
 So actually finding content that will need the full res of an 8K monitor will be tricky.
 8K content is also much larger in file size than even high frame rate 4K video, requiring significantly more local storage space, or a mighty fast internet connection to stream, further restricting 8K's practical appeal at the moment.

 1. Dell UltraSharp UP3218K